commonhaus/foundation/policies/trademark-policy.md

 - Using the Marks as part of a domain name or subdomain.
 - Using the Marks on promotional goods for sale.
-- Using the Marks as the name for software that has been modified, except as allowed by [Distribution of modified source code or artifacts packaged you](#distribution-of-modified-source-code-or-artifacts-packaged-you).
+- Using the Marks as the name for software that has been modified, except as allowed by [Distribution of modified source code or artifacts packaged by you](#distribution-of-modified-source-code-or-artifacts-packaged-by-you).

 ### What to do when you see abuse